-Ovarian cancer: Up to 20 percent of ovarian cancer cases may be hereditary.
+Ovarian cancer is cancer that is starts on the surface of the ovaries of women.
+In the United States, it is the eighth most common cancer, as well as the fifth leading cause of cancer death.
+Up to 20% of ovarian cancer cases may be hereditary.
 We can identify women who are at highest risk and carry mutations that vastly increase the risk of ovarian cancer by having them answer a few simple questions about their personal and family history.
 Once those individuals are identified, we can prevent ovarian cancer with risk-reducing surgeries and/or medications.

 - The most common genetic mutation for hereditary breast and ovarian cancer syndrome is BRCA and can be detected by a blood or saliva sample.